 100 Percent of 2013 Colby-Sawyer Business Administration Majors Employed or in Graduate School

 The graduate outcomes report for the Colby-Sawyer College Class of 2013 indicates that six months after graduating, 100 percent of responding business administration majors in the class were either employed or pursuing graduate studies.
-The report, based on a survey conducted by Colby-Sawyer's Harrington Center for Career and Academic Advising, had a 50 percent response rate and shows that 75 percent of the business majors were employed and 25 percent were enrolled in graduate studies.
+The report, based on a survey conducted by Colby-Sawyer's Harrington Center for Experiential Learning for Career and Academic Advising, had a 50 percent response rate and shows that 75 percent of the business majors were employed and 25 percent were enrolled in graduate studies.
 The median starting salary for business graduates was reported at $40,000 a year.

 Some of the top employers of the Class of 2013 include Amazon, Enterprise Rent-a-Car, Fidelity Investments, IBM, Massachusetts Financial Services, Royal Caribbean, Timken Aerospace and W.B.
 Mason.
 Employment is spread across the country, in states including California, Connecticut, Delaware, Massachusetts, New Hampshire, New York, Pennsylvania, Rhode Island and Texas.
 Business administration students pursuing graduate studies have enrolled in Brandeis University, Boston University, Emerson College, Indiana State University, Ithaca College, Rutgers University, University of N.C. at Chapel Hill and Villanova University, among others.